Firgrep/vstock/Readme.md

 ## Known bugs:

 - The loading pop-up does not close after the new page is loaded, which means it stays there when the user hits back.
+- There is a chance that the API provider may return an empty dictionary, which is something the app is not currently programmed to handle and will therefore crash.
+I noticed this was particularly frequent with non-U.S. companies, hence why the app is currently limited just to those as the data is (assumed) to be complete.
+Nevertheless, this eventuality needs to be covered.
+In principle it is an easy fix (add a conditional to check whether dictionary is empty, and, if so, fabricate a default dictionary of zeroes so that the graphs can be produced), but will likely have structural rammifications as to how the rest of the module behaves.